Oracle Licensing

 Oracle offers two primary database licensing metrics: Named User Plus (NUP) and Processor licenses.

-The choice significantly affects cost and compliance.
+The choice has a significant impact on both cost and compliance.

 Oracle Database is available in multiple editions (Standard Edition 2 and Enterprise Edition being the most common), each with its own rules and add-on options.